EOEPCA/deployment-guide/docs/eoepca/workspace.md

 * Prefix for user projects in OpenStack
 * Details for underlying S3 object storage service
 * Identification of secret that provides the client credentials for resource protection
+* Whether flux components should be installed - otherwise they must already be present - [Flux Dependency](#flux-dependency)
+* Name of the ConfigMap for user workspace templates - See [User Workspace Templates](#user-workspace-templates)

 Example `workspace-api-values.yaml`...
 ```yaml